Chalk paint is a popular tool in home interior design lately.

 Add only 1 ounce or 39 ml at a time and mix it in well until you get the best consistency.

-After you add water to the paint, you may notice a slight change in color.
+After you add water to the paint, you may notice a slight color change.

 Also, keep in mind that you’ll need more coats to achieve the same level of coverage than you would need to if you used a roller or a brush.